icollier77/Bootstrap-Portfolio/README.md

 ![Previous portfolio][previous-gif]

-You can see the previous portfolio webpage deployed [here]
+You can see the previous portfolio webpage deployed [here][previous-url].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>